HeiderJeffer/scripts-uninstall-and-reinstall-Microsoft-Store/README.md

 Repeate it for more than one time to remove MS store

-- Copy/Paste the following to reinstall minimalistic MS Store
+- Copy/Paste the following to reinstall minimalistic MS Store:

 ```
 Get-AppxPackage -allusers Microsoft.WindowsStore | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}